ZeroWBC: Learning Natural Whole-Body Humanoid Interaction from Human Egocentric Data: Additional analysis

 \section{Additional analysis}

-\textbf{Feasibility Analysis of Real-time Control.} We conducted a comprehensive investigation into the feasibility of real-time closed-loop control using visual feedback.
-By optimizing the inference process to generate a limited horizon of 4 motion tokens per step, we successfully reduced the model inference time to approximately 300 milliseconds on an NVIDIA RTX 4090 GPU.
-However, the total system latency inevitably approaches 400 milliseconds when accounting for network data transmission, token-to-motion decoding, and retargeting overheads.
-In high-frequency control loops, such significant latency introduces severe phase lag, often manifesting as control jitter or delayed reactions in real-world scenarios.
-Consequently, we conclude that under the current inference latency constraints of Vision-Language Models, our strategy of planning followed by execution is the optimal approach for static environments.
-By synthesizing the complete motion sequence based on the initial visual observation, our method ensures the generation of smooth, physically consistent, and goal-directed motions.
-This approach effectively decouples the high-level semantic planning from low-level execution, rendering the system robust against the noise and latency inherent in slow feedback loops.
-This confirms that our framework is particularly well suited for executing stable, long-horizon scene interactions in static environments.
-Future work will investigate highly efficient motion generation paradigms to realize real-time interaction within dynamic environments.
+\textbf{Feasibility Analysis of Real-time Control.} We further investigate the feasibility of real-time closed-loop control with visual feedback.
+By limiting each inference step to a short horizon of 4 motion tokens, the Qwen-VL inference time can be reduced to about 300 ms on an NVIDIA RTX 4090 GPU.
+However, the end-to-end latency approaches 400 ms after including image transmission, token-to-motion decoding, and retargeting.
+Such latency is too high for high-frequency feedback control and can cause phase lag, delayed reactions, and control jitter during real-world execution.
+Therefore, under the current latency of large vision-language models, we adopt an open-loop generation-then-tracking strategy for mostly static scenes.
+The complete motion sequence is generated once from the initial observation and then executed by the low-level tracker, which decouples high-level semantic planning from real-time control.
+As the high success rate shown in Table \ref{tab:fewshot_real_world}, this design enables smoother and more stable long-horizon execution in static interaction tasks.
+Future work will explore faster motion generation, model distillation, and closed-loop replanning for dynamic environments.